MAMEM/eeg-processing-toolbox/README.md

 - The **Classification** object: Trains a classification model for predicting the label of unknown samples.

 ## Instructions
-To use this framework you must have included the published [dataset files](http://www.mamem.eu/results/datasets/) in your Matlab path.
-The usage of some classes of the framework is also limited by the following requirements.
+The usage of some classes of the framework is limited by the following requirements.

 | Package | Class | Description |
 | --- | --- | --- |